 Having a CASA on the case allows for an unbiased presentation to the Judge in the best interest of the child.

-There are 51 CASA Volunteers in Columbia County serving 116 children, yet there are many children who are still needing a CASA to be assigned to their case.
+Currently, there are 57 CASA Volunteers in Columbia County serving 92 children, yet there are many children who are still needing a CASA to be assigned to their case.

-Columbia County is actively looking for CASAs to serve!
+Columbia County is actively looking for CASAs serve!